 milestone of the ARRC paced transition plan.
 Clients have

-indicated that Sofr futures will have immediate investing, risk
+indicated that SOFR futures will have immediate investing,

 value traders," Agha Mirza, managing director, interest rate

 products at CME Group told IFLR.

 Over 7,000 CME SOFR futures contracts traded in the

 first week (listed May 7), and there are quarterly and seven

 monthly contracts.
 The quarterlies will help provide building

 blocks for the IRS market, whereas the monthlies offer greater

 granularity at the front end of the curve, especially as the